jordan4ibanez/RazorFontExampleProjectIntermediate/README.md

-# RazorFontExampleProjectAdvanced
+# RazorFontExampleProjectIntermediate
- An advanced tutorial on how to user RazorFont.
+ An intermediate tutorial on how to user RazorFont.